The Acholi/Acoli people are a Luo nation from Acholiland in Northern Uganda(Gulu, Amuru, Kitgum and Pader Districts) and Magwe County in South Sudan.

 Myel Awal Dance

-This was a funeral dance in which the women danced around the burial site while the men made up the outer circle with a spear and shield.
+Performed during funerals, the women danced around the burial site while the men made up the outer circle with a spear and shield.

 Myel Wamga Dance